 What are spinal discs?

-There is a spinal disc between each of the 24 bones (vertebra) in your spine.
-Your spinal discs act like shock absorbers in your spine, allowing you to bend and twist.
-The rubbery discs, also known as intervertebral discs, are filled with gel-like fluid, making your spine flexible.
+There is a spinal disc between each of the 24 bones (vertebra) in the spine.
+The spinal discs act like shock absorbers in the spine, allowing you to bend and twist.
+The rubbery discs, also known as intervertebral discs, are filled with gel-like fluid, making the spine flexible.

-Together the vertebrae and the discs surround and protect your spinal cord, the bundle of nerves that connects your brain to the nerves in your body.
+Together the vertebrae and the discs surround and protect the spinal cord, the bundle of nerves that connects your brain to the nerves in your body.

 Types of spinal disc problems

-There are a few different types of disc problems, with one of the most common being a ruptured disc (also known as prolapsed, slipped or herniated disc).
+One of the most common disc problems is a ruptured disc (also known as prolapsed, slipped or herniated disc).
 This is when the inner, gel-like material bulges out of a disc.

 Other types of spinal disc problems include:

-- degenerative disc disease, which is the natural change that happen to your discs as you age, and is not really a disease
+- degenerative disc disease, which is the natural change that happen to the discs as you age, and is not really a disease

 - injury from falls or accidents